Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 1. **Choosing a Split**: At each node, the model selects a feature and a threshold that maximizes class separation (e.g., reduces Gini impurity the most).
 For example, a split might be "Is petal length < 2.5?".
 2. **Recursive Splitting**: The tree recursively splits the data at each node, creating a tree structure where each internal node represents a decision, and each leaf node represents a class prediction.
 3. **Stopping Criteria**: The tree stops growing when one of the stopping criteria is met (e.g., maximum depth, minimum samples per leaf, or pure nodes).

+#### 3.3.2 **When to use Decision Trees?**
+- When you need an interpretable model.
+Decision trees provide an intuitive understanding of the decision-making process.
+- When the dataset has non-linear relationships between the features and target variable.
+- When you have categorical features.
+Decision trees handle categorical variables well without needing to encode them.
+- When the dataset contains missing values or has both numerical and categorical features, as decision trees can handle these.

+***Not suitable when:***
+- The dataset is small and prone to overfitting, as decision trees can easily memorize the data.
+- You need high accuracy on larger datasets (in such cases, random forest or gradient boosting may perform better).

 ---